aravindnc/A-to-Z-List-of-Useful-Node.js-Modules/README.md

 #### Templates

 * [`EJS`](https://github.com/mde/ejs) - Embedded JavaScript templates
+* [`MustacheJS`](https://github.com/janl/mustache.js) - mustache.js is an implementation of the mustache template system in JavaScript.

 #### Authentication
 * [`PassportJS`](http://www.passportjs.org/) - Passport is authentication middleware for Node.js and Express .
 A